Let me introduce, our research team:

 With his first class critical mind Jeremy examines strengths and limitations of carbonate geochemistry as hydrological proxy in alkaline lakes.
 He takes component-specific approach and focuses on mineral, stable light isotope and elemental composition of biogenic and inorganic carbonates.
 Jeremy’s project aims at improved interpretation of carbonate-based data in the context of climate change.

-Annabel is enthusiastic and skilful lab assistant and the only experimentalist in our team.
-Her master project encompasses comparison between natural carbonates and these precipitated in the lab under controlled conditions.
-In other words Annabel tests if the parameters reconstructed from field samples are actually realistic.
+Annabel was enthusiastic and skilful lab assistant and the only experimentalist in our team.
+Her master project encompassed comparison between natural carbonates and these precipitated in the lab under controlled conditions.
+In autumn 2017 Annabel moved to Newcastle where she aims to reconstruct monsoon variability in Vietnam using high-resolution stalagmite records